MEMBR PRIVACY NOTICE FOR END USERS

 This is likely to happen where you have given us your consent in advance.
 It may also happen where the message only contains information that we think will be of interest to you because it relates to services that you have already purchased from us and you have not opted out despite having the opportunity to do so (at the point we collected your information and in every follow-up message we send).

-If you wish us to stop using your information for these purposes at any time, please use the appropriate opt-out link in our messages to you or contact us at [email protected]
+If you wish us to stop using your information for these purposes at any time, please use the appropriate opt-out link in our messages to you or contact us at [email protected].

 What gives us the right to use your information?

 Data protection law says we only have the right to use your personal information where we can identify a lawful basis for doing so.
 Your consent to the processing as specified in this Notice is our primary lawful basis.
-In some circumstance we may also rely on another lawful basis.
+In some circumstances we may also rely on another lawful basis.
 Most commonly, these will be:

 - where we need to use the information to perform the contract we have entered into with you